Voting in Wyoming

 Find your voting location options here.
 Data is still being made available across states – if you don't see voting locations yet for your address, check back in a few days!

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Wyoming.
+Voters do not need an excuse to vote absentee/by-mail in Wyoming.

 Early Voting In Wyoming